 Figure 4.3 compares the most common adjudicated offenses for the three disposition levels.
 The top 5 offenses were all misdemeanors for juveniles who exited probation with a Level 1 disposition and comprised 45% of their most serious adjudications.
-Level 3 commitment juveniles were adjudicated primarily with felonies as their top 5 (which comprised 44% of their most serious adjudicated offenses), while juveniles with Level 2 probation were adjudicated of a mix of both felonies and misdemeanors as their top 5 adjudications (which accounted for 36% of their total of most serious adjudicated offenses).
+Level 3 commitment juveniles were adjudicated primarily with felonies as their top 5 (which comprised 44% of their most serious adjudicated offenses), while the Level 2 probation group were adjudicated of a mix of both felonies and misdemeanors as their top 5 adjudications (36% of their total of most serious adjudicated offenses).